 In many circumstances, employers are happy to honor your request for the leave of absence, especially if you are open and honest with your boss about what you are going through and request the time off with plenty of notice.

 Unfortunately, you will sometimes find yourself seeking leave unexpectedly and may not be able to give much warning ahead of time.
-Whatever your circumstances are, be sure to ask for an extended period of leave professionally and courteously.
+Whatever your circumstances, be sure to ask for an extended period of leave professionally and courteously.

 Ask Verbally and in Writing